Leaf retention: Evergreen.

 Propagation: Seed or cuttings.

 Uses: Ornamental, hedge.
-Flowers and leaves used for tea.
+The leaves are used for tea or to flavor stews.

 This plant is a member of the Myrtle family (Myrtaceae).
 Another common name is Lemon

 Bottlebrush.
 The pictures are of a dwarf cultivar.

 Do you have additional information or a different experience for these plants that you would